GramBase Logo

 Let’s compare two creators.

 Creator A (The Old Way): Spend 6 hours writing a 2,000-word newsletter.
 Polish the subject line.
 Fight with HTML formatting so tables don’t break on mobile.
 Hit “Send.”
-Result: 22% Open Rate.
+Result: 22% Open Rate, according to recent benchmarks, that’s actually average.
 3 Replies (two are auto-responders).
 Silence.

 Creator B (The New Way): Pick up phone.
 Record a 30-second voice note: “Hey guys, just found a crazy arbitrage opportunity on SOL.
-Check this out…” Post it to the Telegram VIP Channel.
+Check this out…” Post it to the Telegram VIP Channel, the newsletter alternative that actually works.
 Result: 95% Reach.
 200+ 🔥 reactions.
 50 people discussing it in the comments.
 A spontaneous 10-minute Live Stream follows.

 Creator A worked harder.
 Creator B built an empire.